Are cars really a safe option in tornadoes?

 The existing FEMA safety recommendations (consistent with those from the NWS) concerning what to do in a car are:

-I've never been completely in agreement with these recommendations, but I don't know exactly how to replace them with comparably simple statements.
+I've never been completely in agreement with these recommendations - especially the part about not trying to escape the tornado in a vehicle - but I don't know exactly how to replace them with comparably simple statements.
+Simple statements in a "call to action" can never replace situation awareness - making the correct choice among your options depends on your specific situation!
 Storm chasers regularly evade tornadoes in open country without much difficulty, so I don't believe it's necessary to abandon your vehicle just because you see a tornado.
-We routinely outrun tornadoes on open roads.
+We chasers routinely outrun tornadoes on open roads.
 An intelligent, responsible storm chaser knows enough about storms to evade tornadoes with relative ease.
-But not everyone knows enough to do what a good storm chaser can do.
+But not everyone knows enough to do what a knowledgeable storm chaser can do.
 Thus, I'd summarize my recommendations for people who encounter a storm while in cars (or other vehicles) in the following way:

 Your options depend on the specifics of your situation, and an important issue is how much time you have.
 The fastest and safest thing to do is to avoid being in the tornado's path.
 A vehicle can take you out of a tornado's path in seconds, but you must know in which way the tornado is moving.4 Once you've determined its movement,

-Like Prof. Schmidlin, I believe that simply abandoning a motor vehicle upon seeing a tornado is not necessarily good advice ...
-I think it's too simplistic.
+Like Prof. Schmidlin, I believe that simply abandoning a motor vehicle upon seeing a tornado is not necessarily good advice.
+It's too simplistic.
 However, I'm not ready to change the formal recommendations just yet.
 Perhaps further research will validate Prof. Schmidlin's point of view, but I'm quite reluctant to reverse our existing policies about vehicles.
-A reversal of the rule is also too simplistic!
+A change of the rule to recommend riding out a tornado in your vehicle is also too simplistic!
 My surveys of tornadoes have shown me that cars are not safe places to ride out a tornado (as shown dramatically by the photo leading off this essay).
 They might be marginally better than being in a ditch or under an overpass, but only marginally.
-I have my doubts that they are much better off than being in a mobile home.
+They might also be marginally better than in a mobile home, but I have my doubts that you're much better off in a vehicle than being in a mobile home.

-Prof. Schmidlin's advice for people in mobile homes is to drive to a place of shelter.
+Prof. Schmidlin's advice for people in mobile homes is to drive to a place of shelter - on the face of it, that's not inconsistent with what I'm saying.
 His work suggests that F2 tornadoes that have swept away mobile homes often leave vehicles in the driveways, implying that the residents would be safer in the vehicle than the mobile home.
-I'm not so certain about such an interpretation of his findings ...
-I don't know what winds those vehicles actually experienced.
-If a mobile home does not have a shelter available in its immediate vicinity, then staying in the mobile home or getting in a vehicle parked in the driveway are roughly equal options in my opinion ... both are bad options!
+I'm not so certain about such an interpretation of his findings.
+I don't know what winds those vehicles actually experienced, and I don't believe he does, either.
+If a mobile home residents don't have a shelter available in their immediate vicinity, then staying in the mobile home or getting in a vehicle parked in the driveway are roughly equal options in my opinion ... both are bad options!
 Lacking a shelter and given enough lead time, I believe it's reasonable to leave the mobile home and drive to a nearby place of shelter (but see below).
 If the lead time is long enough to provide enough time to drive to a shelter location, there is some non-trivial possibility that the tornado could miss the mobile home, of course.
-Mobile home residents without shelter in the immediate vicinity of their mobile home need to be much more cautious in tornado warning situations than residents of site-built homes ... they should be prepared to drive to shelter early, before it is certain that they will be struck.
-Waiting for certainty means that they might lose the opportunity to leave at all, and be forced to choose only between bad alternatives.
+Mobile home residents without shelter in the immediate vicinity of their mobile home need to be much more cautious in tornado warning situations than residents of site-built homes - they should be prepared to drive to shelter early, before it becomes highly probable that they'll be struck.
+Waiting for a high degree of certainty of being in the path of an approaching tornado means that they likely will lose the opportunity to leave at all, and be forced to choose only between bad alternatives.

-Another issue raised by Prof. Schmidlin is leaving a mobile home to take shelter in a ditch ...
-I agree that going outside is not a good option.
-Any difference in safety between staying inside a mobile home and lying in a nearby ditch is going to be negligible.
+Another issue raised by Prof. Schmidlin is leaving a mobile home to take shelter in a ditch.
+I agree that being outside is not a good option.
+Any difference in safety between staying inside a mobile home and lying in a nearby ditch is going to be minor.
 Prof. Schmidlin suggests that riding out a tornado in a car is probably safer than either staying in a mobile home or lying in a nearby ditch.
-As already noted, I have my doubts that the car is significantly safer than the other two options, unless that car is used to get the mobile home residents out of the tornado path.
+Although I acknowledge he might be right, I don't believe the difference is as much as the difference between a mobile home and a permanent home.
+As already noted, I have my doubts that the car is significantly safer than the other two options, unless that car can be used to get the mobile home residents safely out of the tornado path.

 When time permits, if there's doubt about the safety of staying at home (i.e., no basement or tornado shelter), then it's certainly possible to get in your car and drive to some pre-arranged point of adequate shelter.
 The key is pre-arrangement of a safe location nearby.
 If you just drive away without any sense of where to go to reach safety, you do two things:

 My recommendation: If you don't know where to go to find better shelter than your home (site-built),5 and it isn't nearby (5 min or less), you should stay home (out of your vehicle) and seek the best shelter available.
-Contrary to some public pronouncements, it is possible to survive even a violent tornado strike "above ground" (i.e., without a "safe room" or an underground shelter or basement) ... but you're depending on luck.
-I'm amazed at how many people survived even the F4-F5 parts of the path during the 3 May 1999 event ... survivors in such events are more common than fatalities, fortunately.
-Nevertheless, it's best to be prepared for the worst and to not have to depend on luck.
+Contrary to some public pronouncements, it is possible to survive even a violent tornado strike "above ground" (i.e., without a "safe room" or an underground shelter or basement), but you're depending on luck.
+I'm amazed at how many people survived even the F4-F5 parts of the path during the 3 May 1999 event.
+Survivors in such events are more common than fatalities, fortunately.
+Nevertheless, it's best to be prepared for the worst and to not have to depend on good luck.

 We Americans have a tendency to feel much more secure in our vehicles than the facts warrant.
 I'm reluctant to reinforce that tendency with recommendations that people use their vehicles to flee tornadoes or as last-resort shelters.
 Although I agree with Prof..
-Schmidlin that using a car to drive out of a tornado's path is possible, it seems to me that many people who do so will make bad choices that can put them in greater danger than if they had stayed put (as on 10 April 1979 in Wichita Falls).
-The publications by Prof. Schmidlin and his colleagues include a number of reasonable caveats ... his publications make no unreasonable statements.
+Schmidlin that using a car to drive out of a tornado's path is possible, it seems to me that many people who do so will make bad choices that can put them in greater danger than if they had stayed put (as on 09 April 1979 in Wichita Falls).
+The publications and campaigns by Prof. Schmidlin and his colleagues include a number of reasonable caveats - his publications make no unreasonable statements.
 But I'm concerned that many of the details will be forgotten or ignored in the "media blitz" and the message that gets across to the public might well be that it's now considered safe to use cars (and other vehicles) to escape or ride out a tornado.
-There was nothing in the infamous "overpass" video that said in so many words that overpasses are recommended places of shelter ... but the unverbalized message that stuck with many people was precisely that, and three people died under overpasses (and many more were seriously injured) as a result on 3 May 1999.
+There was nothing in the infamous "overpass" video that said in so many words that overpasses are recommended places of shelter, but the unverbalized message that stuck with many people was precisely that, and three people died under overpasses (and many more were seriously injured) as a result on 3 May 1999.
+I see constant evidence in tornado videos that overpasses are still widely used as "shelters" so the message from that video is likely to continue to claim victims.
 I don't pretend to know how "the public" will respond to Prof. Schmidlin's message, but I fear the consequences of a "green light" message to use cars as a "shelter" option or to evade tornadoes.

 1 Reference: Hammer, B. O., and T. W. Schmidlin, 2001: Vehicle-occupant deaths caused by tornadoes in the United States, 1900-1998.
 Environ.
 Hazards, 2, 105-118.